emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 # Change Log
 {:removeInRFC="true" numbered="false"}

+Changes from -14 to -15:

+* Added 48-bit tags after feedback from media people suggesting that might be a good size.

 Changes from -13 to -14:

 * Explained the formatting of L as well as why replay protection after decryption may be used.